 Moving can be a rather tense experience for many Waukesha renters.
 But one way to make it a bit easier is to create a strategy for unpacking.
 The process of unpacking can be broken down into several smaller steps so that it becomes less overwhelming.
 By identifying what to unpack first when you move in, you can make sure that essential items are available when you need them.

-Developing a good strategy for unpacking begins well before moving day.
+Whether you hire a moving company or do it yourself, developing a good strategy for unpacking begins well before moving day.
 A plan of action to make moving day easier is to create an essentials box.
 This is a box of items that you will need for your first night in your new home.
 If several people reside in your house, create an essentials box for each person.
 Make sure that your essentials box is clearly labeled and placed in a location that will make it easy to find.
 In this way, you will have important personal items on hand without needing to sort through lots of boxes to find things.

 The next important step to stress-free unpacking happens during the move-in process.
 As you bring your furniture and boxes into the new space of the residence, place each item in the correct room so that you can already start organizing the house.
 One great approach is to label, number or color-code your boxes to make them easy to identify.
 Give each room a name, number, or color, and mark the boxes that belong to that room.
 In this manner, everyone helping with the move can help you sort your boxes and furniture into the rooms where they belong, saving you a lot of time and frantic searching later on.

 When you’re done sorting through the boxes and placing them in their rooms, your next step is to prioritize which rooms and items should be unpacked first.
 Once you get all of your things settled, focus on assembling beds, unpacking sheets and bedding, and unpacking some of your most frequently used items.
 A lot of people use the kitchen and bathroom most often, so it makes sense to start with these rooms.
 Bedrooms are another space relatively high on the priority list, and the rest of the rooms in the house follow after.